AmpersandTarski/documentation/syntax/interface.md

 To understand this fragment, take notice of:

 1. The name of this interface is `Person`.
-It follows keyword `INTERFACE`.
-The interface expression of this interface is `I[Person]`.
-It follows the colon behind the name `Person`.
+This name immediately follows the keyword `INTERFACE`.
+2. The expression following the colon, `I[Person]`, is the interface expression of this interface.
-2. The interface applies to any atom from the _domain of the interface expression_.
-In this example, that would be any atom of type `Person`.
-In the example, this is `"J. Lovell"`.
-So, this interface is applied solely to `"J. Lovell"`.
+2. The interface can be applied to any atom from the _domain of the interface expression_.
+So this particular interface is applicable to any atom of type `Person`.
+In the screenshot, it applies to `"J. Lovell"`.
 4. The labels "Name", "Status", "Email", and "Works with" correspond to field names in the user interface.
-5. Each expression at the right of the semicolon specifies which data is presented in the field.
+5. Each expression at the right of a field name specifies which data is presented in the field.
 For this reason it is called the _field expression_ for that field.
-5. Each field expression is evaluated with `"J. Lovell"` on the left.
-All atoms at the right are displayed in the field.
+Field name and field expression are separated by a colon.
+5. Of all pairs `<"J. Lovell", x>` from the field expression, the field displays the right atom `x`.
+A field expression always works on one specific atom on the left, which is `"J. Lovell"` in this example.
-6. The interface is subject to type checking.
+6. Field expressions are subject to type checking.
 The following relations provide an example for getting a type-correct interface:
 ```
 RELATION personName :: Person * PersonName [UNI]
 RELATION personStatus :: Person * PersonStatus [UNI]
 RELATION personEmail :: Person * Email [UNI,TOT]
 RELATION workswith :: Person * Person
 ```
+The source concepts of a field expression must match the target concept of the interface expression.
-7. Looking at the example, we can tell that `"J. Lovell"` has one personName (which is `"J. Lovell"`), it has no personStatus, one personEmail and three persons to work with in `RELATION workswith`.
+7. Looking at the screenshot, we can tell that `"J. Lovell"` has one personName (which is `"J. Lovell"`), it has no personStatus, one personEmail and three persons to work with in `RELATION workswith`.